jaustinUF/Supervisor_worker_agent_project/README.md

 - more complex scripts deviate from tutorial, due to different tool (weather) and/or discontinued prebuilts.

 ### supervisor_worker_scripts ###
-- working supervisor/worker agent scripts
+- working supervisor/worker agent pattern scripts
 - see README.md in directory